How ToWindows

 How to Recover Unsaved Excel Files on Windows

-Why Do Excel Files Get Lost?
+Why Do Excel Files Get Lost or Stay Unsaved in Windows?

 There are various reasons why Excel files can become unsaved or disappear unexpectedly.
 Here are the most common reasons: